-This article was based off an interview with Jonathan Clark, expert in IoT, one of the inventors of the PDF and CTO of ADK Group
+This article was based off an interview with Jonathan Clark, expert in IoT, one of the inventors of the PDF and former CTO of ADK Group.

 If you’re looking to run your app on both Android and iOS, modernize an old app, or build an entirely new app it’s likely you should be looking for an experienced React Native team.

 For years, ADK Group has been building mobile applications for organizations like Massachusetts General Hospital, Firefly Health, ALKU, Brigham and Women’s Health, OnTrac, and more.
 Our partners and their customers rely on these apps to make life easier, business more efficient, and people healthier and happier – often at massive scale.

 Something all of these applications have in common is invisible to most people – the codebase.
 Every one of these apps is built using React Native.

 We’re a React Native app development company because it’s a standard that saves our customers time and money.
 But not at the expense of performance.
 It lets us deliver fast, engaging, and delightful experiences to our partners’ users no matter what platform they’re using.

 Why React Native App Development Services are Better for You